Letioukbala

-Mont Letioukbala is a mountain in the Virunga Mountains in the north-western sector of the Republic of Congo, located in the Sangha Department.
+Mont Letioukbala is a mountain in the north-western sector of the Republic of Congo, located in the Sangha Department.
 It is near the borders of Cameroon and Gabon.

 Gold ore and Mining

 According to the Republic of Congo government, gold ore deposits were found in the Virunga Mountains near Mont Letioukbala.
 As a result of this, in 2022, a company received an agreement to prospect the area.